Domus - Tiles, Stone, Wood and Engineered Flooring

-The Imperial War Museum has several locations throughout the UK, with its original flagship site located in an iconic and imposing Victorian building near London's Waterloo Station.
+The Imperial War Museum has several locations throughout the UK, with its original flagship site located in an iconic Victorian building near London's Waterloo Station.
 This immensely popular museum attracts a large number of visitors, catering to both the general public and those seeking to delve deeper into modern and historical warfare.

 For organised visits, the museum has a series of dedicated spaces that require flexibility to accommodate a wide variety of events.
 These include two new learning and events spaces located on two floors at this location: the Taube Family Holocaust Learning Centre and the Cloore Learning Centre.

-Each feature a suite of multi-functional spaces by Dannat Johnson Architects (DJA), who were commissioned by Imperial War Museums London (IWML) to create these new spaces alongside the new Second World War and Holocaust Galleries.
+Each features a suite of multi-functional spaces by Dannat Johnson Architects (DJA), who were commissioned by Imperial War Museums London (IWML) to create these new spaces alongside the new Second World War and Holocaust Galleries.

 "Although these are learning spaces, it was very important that they didn't feel like school classrooms" Cairns explains.
 "This flooring is really appropriate to the different uses of these spaces from school visits to film screenings and evening receptions.
 The furniture is also being moved around throughout the day as the spaces are reconfigured, so it was important that the flooring was as durable as it was attractive."